SignPath/website/docs/documentation/crypto-providers/gpg.md

 * [Crypto Provider configuration](/documentation/crypto-providers#crypto-provider-configuration) documentation
 * `samples/Scenarios/Gpg` in the [Linux container samples] (details about configuration and necessary dependencies)

+#### Error logs {#gpg-error-logs}

+In case you experience errors in the SignPath Cryptoki provider or `gnupg-pkcs11-scd`, you won't see any details in the console output (just generic error messages).

+In this case you can inspect the following log file locations:
+* SignPath Cryptoki logs: `samples/Scenarios/temp/SignPathLogs/*.log`
+* `gnupg-pkcs11` logs: `samples/Scenarios/temp/gnupg-pkcs11-scd.log`
+* GPG logs: `samples/Scenarios/temp/gpg-agent.log`

 #### GPG Key Generation {#gpg-key-generation}

 {:.panel.info}